thadius83/unifi-to-pihole5-custom-list-mapping-python3/README.md

 Place script on PiHole server, in my case this is in /home/pi.
 You will also need to ensure you have the relevant python libraries installed.

-Note: I am using an adjusted hosts.py file to enable support for spaces instead of tabs in the host file creation https://github.com/scrytch/python-hosts-pihole5 - if you need the original use "python-hosts" below instead of "python-hosts-pihole5"
+Note: I am using an adjusted hosts.py file to enable support for spaces instead of tabs in the host file creation - you will need to replace the hosts.py file created by python_hosts with the one here.

 ```
-sudo pip install python_hosts-pihole5
+sudo pip install python_hosts
 sudo pip install pyunifi
 sudo pip install netaddr